Best things to do in Bundaberg

 15 Amandine Lavender Farm

-You can’t beat Amandine Lavender farm in Bargara for a taste of Provence in Bundaberg.
+You can’t beat Amandine Lavender Farm in Bargara for a taste of Provence in Bundaberg.
 The farm has rows upon rows of purple lavender bushes, which you can explore, and a gift shop selling all things lavender.

 You can even try lavender-infused ice cream.